dsubject/dani-subject-blog/src/pages/blog/2018-12-31-welcome-to-changing-the-subject-built-with-gatsby-js-and-netlify-cms.md

 ---
 templateKey: blog-post
-title: 'Welcome to Changing the Subject, built with Gatsby.js and Netlify CMS'
+title: Welcome to Changing the Subject
 date: 2018-12-31T18:53:49.979Z
-description: >-
-  Changing the Subject is a project that is near and dear to my heart.
-The name is not just a pun on my last name, but also the name of a column I used to write at the Ontarion — the place where I became a writer...
+description: 'An intro to my blog, built with Gatsby.js and Netlify CMS'
 tags:
   - coding
   - beekeeping